pretix/pretix-docs/docs/guides/meta/adding-a-guide.md

 You do not have to submit a draft pull request.
 You can submit a pull request right away.
-Once you have done so, the pretix documentation team will notice your contribution, review it, and eventually merge it into the main branch.
+Once you have done so, the pretix documentation team will notice your contribution and review it.
+There are three possible outcomes:

+ 1. the pretix documentation team accepts your contribution and merges it.
+ 2. the team comments suggestions for improvement.
+ 3. the team rejects your contribution.

+If you receive improvement suggestions, implement them.
+Alternatively, tell the team that you would like to forward that task to them.

+In order to avoid having your contribution rejected, familiarize yourself with the standards and practices explained in this article and the other articles on how to contribute.
+If you are in doubt, [create an issue on GitHub](https://github.com/pretix/pretix-docs/issues) or send an email to [support@pretix.eu].
+We recommend reaching out before doing a large amount of work.